qphensurf/STMpw/README.md

 ﻿# STMpw

-STMpw is a program to perform STM simulations in the *Tersoff-Hamman* and *Bardeen* approximations.
+STMpw is a program to perform STM constant current and dI/dV map simulations in the *Tersoff-Hamann* and *Bardeen* approximations.
 It is a postprocessing utility for DFT planewave codes.
 At the moment it is interfaced with [VASP](https://www.vasp.at).

 The program can perform: